History of Helen, GA

 © History Oasis

-The Georgia Gold Rush of the late 1820s and 1830s set off a frenzy of mining and speculation in the north Georgia mountains.
+The Georgia Gold Rush of the late 1820s and 1830s triggered a massive influx of prospectors to north Georgia’s mountains.

 HELEN WAS A LOGGING TOWN, BUT ITS ECONOMY DECLINED WHEN THE TIMBER WAS DEPLETED